 3) A shuttle bus starts from about ~$35 NZD per person plus $8 for any extra person in the group.

-As I mentioned above, you can rent a car right at the airport, it will save you some money on transportation to the city.
+As I mentioned above, you can rent a car right at the airport and it will save you some money on transportation to the city.

 Off-site rental companies usually offer a free shuttle bus to their rental office.

 I also suggest stopping by an i-Site office in the airport! i-Site is New Zealand’s official visitor center and you can find them all over the country, even in very remote locations.
-There is usually Wi-Fi in the office and a free telephone line you can use to call your rental car company so that they come to pick you up if this is not agreed in advance.
+There is usually Wi-Fi in the office and a free telephone line you can use to call your rental car company to come pick you up if you haven’t made arrangements ahead of time

 That is what I call a great welcome!
 Thanks, New Zealand!